FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Introduction

-In this paper, we propose {\sc faket}, a~novel method for simulating the forward operator of a~cryo transmission electron microscope to generate synthetic tilt-series.
-It was created, among other reasons, to generate training data for deep neural networks to solve tasks such as particle localization and (much more challenging) particle classification.
-Our method combines additive noise and neural style transfer~(NST) techniques based on \cite{Gatys_2016_CVPR} and is evaluated on downstream tasks using DeepFinder~(DF) ~\cite{Deepfinder} -- a~neural network specifically tailored to the task of particle localization and classification, see also \cref{subsec:deepfinder}. {\sc faket} is a~surrogate model that mimics the behavior of the physics-based TEM simulator SHREC, while being drastically less computationally expensive, both in terms of time and memory (see~\cref{table:result}).
-It also does not require any calibration protocol as other simulators, see~\Cref{subsec:simulators}.
-Moreover, it does not need to be retrained to be used on new data, nor does it require labeled reference data.
-In contrast to SHREC, our method accelerates the data generation process by a~factor of 750 while using 33 times less memory.
-It therefore has the potential to save experts countless hours~\footnote{Depending on the imaged sample, an expert may spend several hours of manual work per tilt-series per particle labeling the data.
-At the same time, certain smaller particles cannot be visually found at all, thus fully labeled tomograms do not really exist.} of manual work in labeling their data sets.
-Moreover, our method is capable of simulating large tilt-series, which are common in experimental environments (about $~12\times$ larger than SHREC projections).
-For example, we generated a~$61\times3500\times3500$ tilt-series on a~single \emph{NVIDIA A100 40GB SXM4} GPU in less than 10 minutes.
-This advance makes it possible to train particle localization and classification networks from scratch, or to pre-train networks that are later fine-tuned using manually labelled experimental data.
-On top of that, our method is open source and our experiments are reproducible.
-This paper also includes comparisons of the {\sc benchmark} and the proposed {\sc faket} method with a~simple {\sc baseline} method based on additive Gaussian noise, which will be useful for practitioners who need to decide which method fits into their computational budget.
+In contrast to~SHREC, our method accelerates the~data generation process by a~factor of~750 while using 33 times less memory (see~\Cref{table:result}).
+It also does not require any calibration protocol as other simulators, see \ifarxiv \Cref{subsec:simulators}. \fi \ifcell \nameref{subsec:simulators}. \fi The NST model does not need to~be retrained to~be used on~new data, nor does it require labeled reference data. {\sc faket} therefore has the~potential to~save experts countless hours of~manual work in~labeling their data sets. \ifarxiv \footnote{Depending on~the~imaged sample, an expert may spend several hours of~manual work per tilt-series per particle labeling the~data.
+At the~same time, certain smaller particles cannot be visually found at all, thus fully labeled tomograms do not really exist.} \fi \ifcell ~(Depending on~the~imaged sample, an expert may spend several hours of~manual work per tilt-series per particle labeling the~data.
+At the~same time, certain smaller particles cannot be visually found at all, thus fully labeled tomograms do not really exist.) \fi Moreover, \sc faket is capable of~simulating large tilt-series, which are common in~experimental environments (about $~12\times$ larger than SHREC projections).
+For example, we generated a~$61\times3500\times3500$ tilt-series on~a~single \emph{NVIDIA A100 40GB SXM4} GPU in~less than 10 minutes. \ifarxiv \footnote{To achieve the reported speeds, a~minimum of one GPU is recommended; CPU-only simulations are feasible and can be a valid option in specific situations, albeit slower.} \fi \ifcell ~To achieve the reported speeds, a~minimum of one GPU is recommended; CPU-only simulations are feasible and can be a valid option in specific situations, albeit slower. \fi This advance makes it possible to~train particle localization and classification networks from scratch, or to~pre-train networks that are later fine-tuned using manually labeled experimental data, see~\Cref{appendix:finetuning}.
+On top of~that, our method is open source and our experiments are reproducible.